pirovc/ganon/docs/default_databases.md

 # Databases

-Databases are one of the most important elements when analyzing metagenomics data and should be chosen carefuly.

 ganon automates the download, update and build of databases based on NCBI RefSeq and GenBank genomes repositories wtih `ganon build` and `update` commands, for example:

 ```bash